 On the Main Menu screen, touch [GPS Utilities] to access the GPS Utilities screen.
+The GPS Utilities includes the following:

+- Depth and Position

+- Waypoint Manager

-The GPS Utilities include the following: • Depth and Position • Waypoint Manager • Chart and Time • Track Manager • Satellite Status
+- Chart and Time Track Manager

 Depth and Position Settings

 On the GPS Utilities screen, touch [Depth and Position] to access the Depth and Position screen.
 This feature allows you to define the amount of detail to display for longitude and latitude information on the GPS map and depth display.